tmgleitsmann/Search/foundations/Lucene/README.md

 The output of the analysis chain will be a token stream that flows into an index writer.
 This is where our "tokens" will be "inverted" and stored on segments in memory.

 ### Index and Storage
 Documents that get passed into Lucene are remodeled to be a flat, ordered list of fields with content.
+Fields will have the follow attributed to them:
 - Name
 - Content Data
 - Float Weight (used for scoring)